Two NI couples share their secrets to having achieved long and happy marriages

-Ahead of Valentine's Day two NI couples, Mari and Garry Jackson, and George and Evelyn Allison, share how their love has endured down the decades
+Valentine's Day: Two NI couples, Mari and Garry Jackson, and George and Evelyn Allison, share how their love has endured down the decades

 But when the red roses have wilted and the chocolates are gone, how do couples sustain their relationship over years, and even decades, and what lessons in love do they have for others starting out on life together?